Access to Quality Services

 Group

-Leads the Transportation Working Group that considers the broader aspects of inaccessible transportation throughout the country and is comprised of professionals from multiple organizations committed to accessible transportation for older adults and individuals with any disability.
+This group considers the broader aspects of inaccessible transportation throughout the country.
+It is comprised of professionals from multiple organizations committed to accessible transportation for older adults and individuals with any disability.

 Service Provider Toolkit